How airports and airlines will operate once the lockdown is lifted

 This would ideally mean that flight operations would take some time to resume.
 The ministry has made it clear that there has been no decision taken as yet with regard to flight travel.
 It has also told the airlines not to take any bookings until a decision is taken.

-However the Delhi airport operator came out with a plan along with the CISF, which handles security and the various airlines on how the airport should operate once the curbs are lifted.
+However, the Delhi airport operator came out with a plan along with the CISF, which handles security and the various airlines on how the airport should operate once the curbs are lifted.
 There would be mandatory social distancing and high levels of sanitisation, the plan also states.

 When a passenger arrives at the airport, a body screening for temperature would be undertaken.
 Persons with symptoms of flu will not be allowed into the terminal building.
 Those without face masks will also not be allowed.
 Further, there would be no queueing at the security check and passengers would be divided into batches with the help of the airline staff.